Kolosov makes NHL debut, doesn't get much help as Flyers fall to 2-6-1

 Montreal netminder Cayden Primeau, the son of former Flyers captain Keith Primeau, stopped 23 shots.

-• After combining for 12 points (five goals, seven assists) in the Flyers' win over Minnesota, Konecny, Sean Couturier and Matvei Michkov combined for one point.
+• After combining for 12 points (five goals, seven assists) in the Flyers' win over Minnesota, Konecny, Sean Couturier and Matvei Michkov combined for one point Sunday night.

 The Flyers just didn't generate much and were one and done way too many times.